alephium/www/src/content/blog/2022-04-21_And-the-winners-of-the-video-creation-contest-are--f51ca8e5c28d/index.md

 description: 'Back in March 2022, we launched a community video contest and the results are in!'
 ---

-Back in March 2022, we launched a community video contest and the results are in!

----

 ### And the winners of the video creation contest are…

 #### Back in March 2022, we launched a community video contest and the results are in!